Wiem-benj/MediumArticles/README.md

 # MediumArticles
-This repository include code developed during tasks that include studies/experiments/data analysis/data science tasks made while writting medium articles.
+This repository include code developed for multiple Medium articles.
+Main tasks when writing a Medium article include experiments, data analysis, data science, etc.

-## GitHub Repositories and their Medium Articles URL:
+## Below is the list of the GitHub Repositories and their Medium Articles URL:
 - Plotly article.
 Its Medium article link:

   https://medium.com/p/7fae7d45fb92
-- Create your Dashboard for data visualization and analysis Article.
+- Create your Dashboard for data visualization and analysis.
 Its Medium article link:

   https://medium.com/@bjwiem/create-your-dashboard-for-data-visualization-and-analysis-2f2237fe0e5f
 - Complete guide on stationarity in time series.
 Its Medium article link: